 1. Adding massage or self-massage with a foam roller to the end of your workouts or on a rest day.
 Here is a video on how to do it.

 2. Adding some Yoga or stretching in at the end of your workouts or on a rest day.

 3. Cross training by doing weights one day and then cardio the next.

 4. Doing some light full body circuits (focus on using full range of motion and use bodyweight or keep the weights light).

-If you are curious about how to add in active recovery feel free to drop us a line at email@example.com
+If you are curious about how to add in active recovery feel free to drop us a line.

 If you’d like to get customized recommendations, come in for our Lifestyle and Transformation session, where you’ll meet with one of our expert trainers and discuss your goals, do a workout, get your measurements taken, and get nutrition and exercise recommendations to achieve goals.
 You’ll learn how to lose weight, add muscle tone, and feel fit, confident, and healthy.
-These are normally $60+/session, but we are offering them for free right now.
-Spots are limited, so click below to reserve your spot.
+These are normally $70+/session, but we are offering them for free right now.